 The cons of ‘corn plastics’ include:

-- most will not break down in a home compost, only an industrially controlled process (there are not many in the US, it is more common in the UK)
+- most will not break down in a home compost, only in an industrially controlled process (there are not many in the US, it is more common in the UK)

 - if they look like plastic, the teams collecting your rubbish are likely to skip your bin for being contaminated.
 (Check if your council accepts them, and bag them in a compostable bag with printed compostable labelling.)

 - it requires industrial-sized fields, competing with food crops for land